Last Updated on August 12, 2022

 There are several wedding dress shops that offer consignment gowns.
 It’s the full wedding dress shop experience, but with second-hand gowns like Emerald City Gowns in Berkeley, CA.

-My goal is to go to a shop, figure out what styles, designers, and fits I’m looking for.
-Then equipped with that knowledge, shop online for the perfect gown.
+My goal was to go to a shop and figure out what styles, designers, and fits I was looking for.
+Then, equipped with that knowledge, shop online for the perfect gown.

-Had they had this dress been available before I got married, I probably would have bought it.
+Had this dress been available before I got married, I probably would have bought it.

-Reformation is very reasonably priced for wedding dresses with most of them coming in under $500.
-Here’s a few of my other favorites.
+Reformation is very reasonably priced for wedding dresses, with most of them coming in under $500.
+Here are a few of my other favorites.

-- Rosey Dress – For the easy, breezy, beautiful bride
+- Butterfly dress – For the easy, breezy, beautiful bride

-- Minverva Dress – Slap on a bejeweled belt or hair piece and it would be perfect for that old hollywood glam look.
+- Lecce Dress – Slap on a bejeweled belt or hair piece, and it would be perfect for that old Hollywood glam look.

-- Poppy dress – Perfect for an outdoor wedding!
+- Juliet Dress – Perfect for an outdoor wedding!